 Virtual Math Circle is designed to provide high school students with the opportunity to conduct mathematical research with guidance from professors and graduate students.
 By the end of the program, students will have a completed mathematical research project that they can continue as a science fair project in the fall.

-More information for Math Circle.
+More information for Math Circle: Conducting Mathematical Research.

 REHAMS Engineering

-Dates: June 23 - June 29, 2024
+Dates: June 14th - June 20th, 2026

-Program fee: $700
+Program fee: $800

-Residential option: Residential only
+Residential option: Included in cost: Residential only

 Deadline to register or apply: TBD